DunstanBecht/Tools/README.md

 * Launch Process.py to generate a new simulation.
 * Launch Display.py to display the simulation.

-The package allows the export in pdf and mp4 of simulated experiences.
+The simulated experiences can be exported in pdf and mp4.
 It may be interesting to rework the exported files with [Inkscape](https://inkscape.org/).
-Here is an example of a study of an antihydrogen magnetic trap (see [ALPHA experiment](https://alpha.web.cern.ch/)).
+Here is an example of a study of an antimatter magnetic trap (see [ALPHA experiment](https://alpha.web.cern.ch/)).

 <div align="center">
   <br>